patching...

 The answer, by and large, is into private businesses and institutions – besides those at Mayfair – including stores, diners, commercial and professional offices and many others.
 These are the places we all traffic in day-to-day life and commerce, and Wauwatosa is a metropolitan hub of such activities.

-That's what led Meg McKenna, executive director of the Wauwatosa Chamber of Commerce, to schedule three recent seminars for business people leading up to Day One – the feeling that concealed carry, once it leaves the streets and sidewalks, is primarily a concern for her business constituents.
+That's what led Meg McKenna, executive director of the Wauwatosa Chamber of Commerce, to schedule three recent leading up to Day One – the feeling that concealed carry, once it leaves the streets and sidewalks, is primarily a concern for her business constituents.

 A key provision of the law grants immunity from liability to those who do not impose weapons bans, while those who do prohibit are considered responsible for harm that takes place on their premises.